-One of WABA's biggest promotions is Bike to Work Day on the first Friday in the month of May.
+One of WABA's biggest promotions is Bike to Work Day in the month of May.
 Several thousand participants take to the streets on their bikes to help promote bicycling to work.
 WABA's role in this project is to help recruit the participants, provide online registration and encourage employer support by holding such items as breakfasts to stimulate excitement.
-Commuter Connections partnered with WABA to provide financial support, event coordination, and advertising for Bike to Work Day 2004, which drew over 4,000 bicyclists from around the region for the largest Bike to Work Day to date, more than five times the participation of 2001.
-This partnership should continue.
+Commuter Connections partnered with WABA to provide financial support, event coordination, and advertising for Bike to Work Day 2005, which drew over 1,500 bicyclists from around the region despite the rainy morning.
+This partnership will continue with an effort to gain even more sponsorship participants.